dbt-labs/docs.getdbt.com/website/blog/2024-02-29-cortex-slack.md

 ## Anatomy of an LLM-powered workflow

+My colleagues and I did some [experiments last year](https://roundup.getdbt.com/p/semantic-layer-as-the-data-interface) using GPT-4 to enhance the Semantic Layer, but this is the first time it's been possible to use AI directly inside of our dbt project, without any additional tooling.

 When we were looking for a first AI-powered use case in our analytics stack, we wanted to find something that:

 - Solves a real business problem for us today